Skip to main content

 Full Example Contract

-Here’s a complete example showing both safe and unsafe decryption in an auction contract:
+Here’s a complete example showing the new decryption flow in an auction contract:

 // SPDX-License-Identifier: MIT